 Students should also be aware that additional late fees and interest will be charged when deadlines for payment of tuition and fees as contained herein are not met.

 II.
 General Regulations

 The following general regulations are applicable to all payments made to the University in respect of fees:

 - Methods of payment include cash, debit card, negotiable cheque, money order or bill payment.
-International students can pay by Western Union through Dalhousie University.
+International students can pay by Convera (formally Western Union) through Dalhousie University.

 - Money transferred to a student’s account should not exceed the annual charges associated with tuition and fees.

 - If payment is by cheque and returned by the bank as non-negotiable, there will be an additional fee of $20 and the account will be considered unpaid.
 Furthermore, if the bank returns a cheque that was to cover the payment of tuition, late fees and interest charges will apply, and the student’s registration may be cancelled.

 - Accounts in arrears must be paid prior to registration in a future term.